-The audience planning and paying for burials today are increasingly the millennials, and these are people that have grown up with technology in the internet and mobile age.
+The audience planning and paying for burials today are increasingly the Millennials, and this generation has grown up with technology in the internet and mobile age.

-These millennials not only enjoy the experience of transacting online but actually prefer to transact in this way and in many cases will avoid any organization that does not give them the choice.
+Millennials not only enjoy the experience of transacting online but actually expect to transact in this way, and in many cases will avoid any organization that does not give them the choice.

-To properly engage these customers, providing digital interaction capabilities such as online communication (including social networking), funeral planning and booking and payment processing would provide an improved service which is delivered in the way that the customers want it.
+To properly engage these customers, providing digital interaction capabilities such as online communication (including social networking), funeral planning, as well as online booking and payment processing would provide an improved service, delivered in the way that customers expect it.

-The lack of space in cemeteries for new income-producing burials, plus a significant trend toward cremation instead of burial and lower interest on trust funds used for maintenance have eroded cemetery revenues.
+There are many factors causing eroded cemetery revenues.
+First, there's a lack of space in cemeteries for new income-producing burials.
+Second, there's a significant trend toward cremation instead of burial.
+Thirdly, a lower interest on trust funds used for maintenance is a contributing factor to declining cemetery revenues.

-This leaves many cemeteries searching for alternatives to traditional funding mechanisms and innovations in cemetery land and asset use.
+These conditions leave many cemeteries searching for alternatives to traditional funding mechanisms, innovations in cemetery land and asset use.

-Technology has sparked what could be dubbed as the "subscription economy" where the concept of a smaller recurring fee is far more attractive to a customer than lumpy up-front payments.
-However, the revenue from ongoing fees over a period of time far exceeds what could have derived from an up-front payment.
-By adding additional services to this (for example, automate the placement of flowers weekly) recurring model will create a wealth of new revenue streams.
+Technology has sparked what could be dubbed as the "subscription economy" where the concept of a smaller recurring fee is far more attractive to a customer than lump sum up-front payments.
+Further, the revenue from ongoing fees over a period of time far exceeds what could have derived from an up-front payment.
+By adding additional services to this recurring model (for example, automate the placement of flowers weekly) it creates a wealth of new revenue streams.

-Each of the examples above would be very difficult to take advantage of without the use of the modern digital capabilities presented by technology today.
-By embracing this technology, cemeteries and memorial gardens can more efficiently manage the operations while building new revenue opportunities and improving their relationship with their ecosystems of customers and partners.
+Each of the examples above would be very difficult to take advantage of without the use of the marketing automation and digital capabilities presented by technology today.
+By embracing modern solutions, cemeteries and memorial gardens can streamline communications, manage operations more efficiently, build new revenue opportunities, and deepen relationships across their ecosystems of customers and partners.